 The Function Editor is a visual programming language for building imagery and raster analysis workflows.
 Your analysis workflow can be saved as a raster function templates (RFTs), which can automate your future processes.
 You create and modify RFTs in the Function Editor.
 The Function Editor shows your function chain represented as a diagram that chains together sequences of functions, using the output of one or more functions as the input to another function.

+To create a raster function template, click on the Function Editor button on the Imagery tab.
+This opens the Raster Function Template window.
 Along with the Function Editor you need to also open the Raster Functions pane to access all of the functions.
 The Function Editor works like Model Builder , and the Raster Functionspane works like the ArcToolbox.
 You can just drag and drop functions onto the editor and start linking the functions into a chain (or process).
 You can also right-click on any function and select Add to Function Editor.

 There are varying techniques to model a process that results in a RFT.
 For example, you can start by opening an empty Function Editor, and then inserting a raster variable, and any desired functions.
 In this mode, there is no input data connected to the chain so certain capabilities, like previewing the result of any section of the chain will be disabled.

 The other technique is more interactive.
 You start with a raster layer in your map.
 You apply a function on the raster layer, which will create a new temporary raster layer in the map.
 Next, you take the new layer and apply another function, resulting in another new layer.
 Essentially, you are experimenting with the results of each function, while also verifying the results.
 When you are done applying functions and are happy with the results, you can right-click on the final output and click Save Function Chain.
 The layer with the final function applied to it will contain all of the previous functions you've added.
 Saving a layer's function chain removes the original input data and replaces them with raster variables, which can be made public so that the template can be used again with different data.

 Function Editor capabilities